-Boy, eight, urges company to lower price of cystic fibrosis drug
+'You have the medicine that can make me feel much better': Boy, 8, pens letter asking drug company to lower prices

 Luis was among hundreds of people who wrote to the Prime Minister in May to ask her to intervene and help make the drug available for patients.

-Ms Walker said that since then he has lost 13% lung function, but doctors believe Orkambi would help slow further decline.
+His mum said since then he has lost 13% lung function, but doctors believe Orkambi would help slow further decline.

 Precision drug Orkambi has been shown in clinical trials to improve lung function and respiratory symptoms in people with the life-shortening condition.